Child Support Attorney in Mesa Arizona

-The first step in calculating child support is to determine what each parent’s income is.
+The first step in calculating child support is to determine each parent’s income.
 This is typically determined by both parties filling out an Affidavit of Financial Information (AFI).
 The AFI requires each parent to provide a full disclosure of his or her income, expenses and other financial obligations.
-Each parent is required to provide current pay stubbs, W-2s and tax information, where applicable.
+Each parent is required to provide current pay stubs, W-2s and tax information, where applicable.
 The AFI becomes the basis for determining each parent’s income for purposes of calculating child support.
 You and your spouse should include income from the following sources:

-Before the amount of the child support obligation can be determined, it is also necessary to determine how much parenting time each parent will have with the minor children.
+Before the amount of the child support obligation can be determined, it is also necessary to determine how much parenting time each parent will have with the children.
 This can be decided by the parents through an agreement or, by the court if the matter proceeds to trial.
-In more one parent exercises parenting time, the more the other parent will typically have to pay in child support.
-Other factors, such as costs of insurance and daycare also influence the amount child support under Arizona guidelines.
+If one parent exercises more parenting time than the other, the more the other parent will typically have to pay in child support.
+Other factors, such as costs of insurance and daycare also influence the amount of child support under Arizona guidelines.

 Once the amount of the obligation is determined an order is entered by the judge obligating one parent to pay the other monthly support.
 The parent obligated to pay child support has the responsibility to make sure he or she is making the payment each and every month.
 The court order will require that all child support payments be made through the Support Clearinghouse through Automatic Wage Assignment, meaning that the paying parent’s wages will be garnished by the Clearinghouse to make sure the support is paid.
 The parent receiving child support will receive his or her support payments directly from the Support Clearinghouse.
 This assures that the obligation is getting paid regularly each month and that the parent receiving child support is getting paid as required by the court order.
 Any payment not made through the Clearinghouse can be considered a gift and the paying parent may not get credit for that payment.
 Failure to make regular and consistent child support payments will result in a child support arrearage that will accrue interest.

-The legal team at the Law Offices of Kevin Jensen understands how important and stressful the issue of child support can be.
+The legal team at the Jensen Family Law understands how important and stressful the issue of child support can be.
 We are committed to pursuing practical and effective solutions for our clients facing child support issues.
 Our legal team will make sure you understand the child support process in Arizona and will passionately and compassionately make sure your most important asset, your children, are being protected.
-Contact us today for a free consultation about your Arizona Child Support issues.
+Contact us today for a free consultation with one of our Arizona Child Support attorneys.
 With offices in Mesa, Chandler, and Gilbert we are ready to help.